simoneroncallo/hw-telemetry/README.md

 For instruction on creating and maintaining a Telegram Bot, check [BotFather](https://core.telegram.org/bots/tutorial).
 For security implications, never commit `secrets.json`.

 ## Instructions
 The telemetry script (Bash) can natively run on the system.
-The Telegram communication (Python) is containerized in [Docker](https://docs.docker.com/) by first running `./build.sh`.
+The Telegram communication (Python) is containerized in rootless [Docker](https://docs.docker.com/) by first running `./build.sh`.
 Start collecting data by running
 ```bash
 ./telemetry.sh [OPTIONS]
     # [OPTIONS]